 The Boy the Wolves Took

-A Memento Mori Novel
+Memento Mori Book Three

-The Boy the Wolves Took book cover
+Book cover for The Boy the Wolves Took by Jern Tonkoi.

 A confession closes the case.
 The money reopens it.